MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-set-up.md

 ### Set up environments and data policies

-It's important to have a cohesive environment and data policy strategy and setup for enterprise templates to securely deploy your solutions.
-To successfully install and manage the Hardware Request and Management template, confirm these resources and practices are in place.
+It's important to have a cohesive environment and data policy strategy for enterprise templates.
+To successfully install and manage the Awards and Recognition template, confirm these resources and practices are in place.

 - **Administrators** - Be sure admins with the necessary privileges are available to coordinate to assign licensing and create environments.

   - Microsoft Entra ID Global or tenant User Administrator to assign Power Apps or Power BI licensing
-  - Power Platform Administrator to create environments if needed
+  - Power Platform Administrator to create environments

   More information: [Microsoft Power Platform admin](/power-platform/admin/)